 Let’s move on now to subdural hematoma.

-So subdurals accumulate more gradually overtime and in many cases if they're chronic,
+when they are more subacute.
+Subdurals accumulate more gradually overtime and in many cases, if they're chronic,

 they can be hard to see because they're basically the same density as the brain.

-the blood can sort of interpolate all around the brain and you may see mass effect in this case.
+The blood can sort of intercalate all around the brain and you may see mass effect in this case.

-You can see that there’s both bright white hyperdense blood as well as more gray isodense blood
+You can see that there is both bright white hyperdense blood as well as more gray isodense blood

-so this suggest that there’s sort of acute on chronic bleeding.
+so this suggest that they're sort of acute on-chronic bleeding.